taskiq_pg

 -

-table_name(str, default:'taskiq_messages') –Name of the table to store messages.
+table_name(str, default:'taskiq_messages') –Name of the table used to store messages.

 -